Photo by Patricia Jekki on Unsplash

 - straight from the horse’s (elephant’s?) mouth at php.net

-It’s important to make sure you are not running a version that has reached End Of Life, as you’re leaving your system open to any vulnerability found after that date, as it will not be fixed!
+It’s important to make sure you are not running a version that has reached End Of Life, as you’re leaving your system exposed to any vulnerability found after that date, as it will not be fixed!

 PHP 5.6 - Jan 2017 - End of development